maryam-ca/FoodGuard-AI-/README.md

 # 16. ACKNOWLEDGMENT

-We are grateful to the #GeminiLiveAgentChallenge for giving us the opportunity to build this project.
+We are grateful to the [Gemini Live Agent Challenge]([https://your-link-here.com](https://devpost.com/software/foodguard-ai-znmxe4?ref_content=user-portfolio&ref_feature=in_progress)) for giving us the opportunity to build this project.
 The challenge encouraged our team to think creatively and develop an AI-powered solution that combines modern web technologies with intelligent AI services.

 Our system integrates a React-based frontend, a Python FastAPI backend, and AI capabilities powered by Google Gemini, creating a scalable architecture for processing requests and generating meaningful AI responses.